eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 **Future Work:**

-More ASDF components, e.g. for buiding C/C++ files.
+More ASDF components, e.g. for building C/C++ files.
 A platform-independent package manager for downloading the external C libraries required by a Lisp library would be amazingly useful.